dhellmann/pymotw-3/source/selectors/index.rst

 .. module:: selectors
    :synopsis: I/O Multiplexing Abstractions

-:Purpose: Provide platform-independent abstractions for I/O
-          multiplexing based on the ``select`` module.

 The :mod:`selectors` module provides a platform-independent abstraction layer on top of the platform-specific I/O monitoring functions in :mod:`select`.